Samyssmile/spring-rocket/README.md

 "jsonWebToken": "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJzdHJpbmciLCJhdXRoIjpbeyJhdXRob3JpdHkiOiJST0xFX0FETUlOIn1dLCJpYXQiOjE2MTg2ODU1NjYsImV4cCI6MTYxODY4OTE2Nn0.m4lGuZjkjKIOiSg43QunGWs2Scf3e9Yu40__OMPsZ6I"
 }``

 Copy your jsonWebToken, click on authorize and paste "YOUR_TOKEN" without "Bearer" as prefix.
-Now you are authenticated to use all endpoints.
+Now you are authenticated and can use all endpoints.

 ### Actuator